 Support for care leavers going to university is available from the universities, as well as from the local authorities.

-The Who Cares?
-Trust provides a summary of what each university offers to care leavers through their Propel webpages.
+The Become Charity provides a summary of what each university offers to care leavers through their Propel webpages.
 This includes the contact details for the dedicated staff member who liaises with prospective care leaver students.

 Like all students, care leavers are advised to do their research.
-To help make the right choice, talk to teachers, friends, parents, carers or social workers.
-There are lots of helpful resources here.
+To help make the right choice, talk to teachers, friends, parents, carers or social workers, and read the information available in our resource section.

 Look through the university website and order a printed prospectus, read about the particular school or department you are interested in, and if possible, visit the university for one of the Open Days.